C2SP/C2SP/https-bastion.md

 Transparency log witnesses MAY choose to reuse the witness key as their bastion backend key.

-If domain separation between the TLS handshake signatures, the X.509 certificate self-signature, and the witness protocol signatures can’t be ensured, there’s a risk of cross-protocol attacks.
+For this to be safe, there must be domain separation between all protocols the key is used in to avoid the risk of cross-protocol attacks.

+This requirement holds true for the witness key use as described in this document since the various signed messages have no common prefix, guaranteeing domain separation:

    * TLS 1.3 handshake signatures for client certificates are always applied on messages starting with 64 ASCII spaces followed by the string `TLS 1.3, client